ABOUT THE TITLE

 SPSP recommends that authors read "Improving the Dependability of Research in Personality and Social Psychology" http://www.spsp.org/publications/personality-and-social-psychology-review/manuscript-preparation and APA's Ethical Principles of Psychologists and Code of Conduct Standard 8 http://www.apa.org/ethics/code/index.aspx?item=11 before submitting manuscripts to PSPR.

 Use a word processor to prepare manuscript.
 Files in Word or rich text format are preferred.
-All components of the manuscript should be double-spaced and should conform to the formatting and style conventions of the Publication Manual of the American Psychological Association (6th edition).
+All components of the manuscript should be double-spaced and should conform to the formatting and style conventions of the Publication Manual of the American Psychological Association.

 Title Page.
-On page 1, include (a) the article title no longer than 50 words, (b) the names, affiliations, and contact information for all authors, and (c) a running head containing no more than 45 characters and spaces.
+On page 1, include (a) the article title no longer than 50 words, and (b) a running head containing no more than 45 characters and spaces.

 Abstract.
 On page 2, type an abstract no more than 150 words long.
 Longer abstracts will be rejected by the manuscript submission website.